maunium/mau.fi/blog/posts/2024-07-xx-megabridge-twilio.md

 function that we created to handle HTTP webhooks.
 Before that, let's define the webhook URLs, which was used in the login section.

+We don't need to check if `Matrix` implements `MatrixConnectorWithServer`, because we already validated that in `Start`.
+We can just cast it to access `GetPublicAddress` and then append our path.
+We include the user login ID in the in order to correctly route incoming webhooks.

 ```go
 func (tc *TwilioClient) GetWebhookURL() string {
 	server := tc.UserLogin.Bridge.Matrix.(bridgev2.MatrixConnectorWithServer)
 	return fmt.Sprintf("%s/_twilio/%s/receive", server.GetPublicAddress(), tc.UserLogin.ID)
 }
 ```

+The `ReceiveMessages` function contains a lot of boilerplate code that the Twilio library could handle, but doesn't.
+The main bridge-specific code is finding the user login based on the path parameter.

 ```go
 func (tc *TwilioConnector) ReceiveMessage(w http.ResponseWriter, r *http.Request) {